-- 16.2.1 provide an analysis of reasonable Exposure Time linked to a market value opinion; [see 9.1] - 16.2.2 identify the property type and classification, inspect the property, and describe the characteristics of the property including applicable component parts, that are relevant to the type of Machinery and Equipment (personal property) and the ownership interest to be valued; [see 9.2] - 16.2.3 define and analyze the property's current use and alternative uses, as relevant to the type and definition of value; [see 9.4] - 16.2.4 define and analyze the appropriate market consistent with the type and definition of value; - 16.2.5 describe and analyze all data relevant to the Assignment, including the relevant economic conditions that exist on the Effective Date of the valuation, including market acceptability of the property and supply, demand, scarcity or rarity; [see 9.6] - 16.2.6 describe and apply the appraisal procedures relevant to the Assignment and provide reasoning for the exclusion of any of the relevant valuation procedures; [see 9.7] - 16.2.7 detail the reasoning supporting the analyses, opinions and conclusions of each valuation approach; [see 9.8] - 16.2.8 analyze the effect on value, if any, of the terms and conditions of the lease(s) or encumbrances; [see 9.8] - analyze the significance of the value of individual assets to the Assignment results when appraising multiple objects.
+- 16.2.1 provide an analysis of reasonable Exposure Time linked to a market value opinion; [see 9.1] - 16.2.2 identify the property type and classification, inspect the property, and describe the characteristics of the property including applicable component parts, that are relevant to the type of Machinery and Equipment (personal property) and the ownership interest to be valued; [see 9.2] - 16.2.3 define and analyze the property's current use and alternative uses, as relevant to the type and definition of value; [see 9.4] - 16.2.4 define and analyze the appropriate market consistent with the type and definition of value; - 16.2.5 describe and analyze all data relevant to the Assignment, including the relevant economic conditions that exist on the Effective Date of the valuation, including market acceptability of the property and supply, demand, scarcity or rarity; [see 9.6] - 16.2.6 describe and apply the appraisal procedures relevant to the Assignment and provide reasoning for the exclusion of any of the relevant valuation procedures; [see 9.7] - 16.2.7 detail the reasoning supporting the analyses, opinions and conclusions of each valuation approach; [see 9.8] - 16.2.8 analyze the effect on value, if any, of the terms and conditions of the lease(s) or encumbrances; [see 9.8] - 16.2.8.i.
+Legal aspects such as the effect of existing leases can directly impact property value and need to be considered. - 16.2.8.ii.
+If a lease is to be disregarded and the assignment is of the fee simple interest and not the leased fee, an Extraordinary Assumption (Hypothetical Condition) is required.

+- 16.2.9 analyze the significance of the value of individual assets to the Assignment results when appraising multiple objects.
 Those objects which are more significant to the Assignment results should be the focus of the analysis and analyzed in appropriate detail; [see 9.12] - 16.2.10 analyze the effect on value, if any, of an assemblage of various component parts of a property.
-The Member must refrain from valuing the whole solely by adding together the individual values of the various component parts; [see 9.10, 17.2]

-- 16.2.11 analyze the effect on value, if any, of any anticipated modifications of the property, to the extent they are reflected in market actions; [see 9.11] - 16.2.12 analyze all agreements for sale, validated offers or third-party offers to sell, options, and listings, as well as all prior sales of the property within a reasonable and applicable time period given the Intended Use of the appraisal and property type; - 16.2.13 review and reconcile the data, analyses and conclusions of each valuation approach into a final value estimate; [see 9.14] and - 16.2.14 report the final value estimate. [see 9.15]
+The Member must refrain from valuing the whole solely by adding together the individual values of the various component parts; [see 9.10, 17.2] - 16.2.11 analyze the effect on value, if any, of any anticipated modifications of the property, to the extent they are reflected in market actions; [see 9.11] - 16.2.12 analyze all agreements for sale, validated offers or third-party offers to sell, options, and listings, as well as all prior sales of the property within a reasonable and applicable time period given the Intended Use of the appraisal and property type; - 16.2.13 review and reconcile the data, analyses and conclusions of each valuation approach into a final value estimate; [see 9.14] and - 16.2.14 report the final value estimate. [see 9.15]